 Our body constantly sheds dead skin cells; 30,000 to 40,000 cells a day, to be exact.
 So, the top layer of skin you're looking at now will be dust in a month's time.
 Pretty cool or strange depending on how you look at it, right?
 With this science in mind, where does it all end up?
 Well, all around you—under your bed, all over the novels on your bookshelf, and so on.
 As cringey as this might sound, it's actually not that bad, especially since most of our dead skin cells get washed off in the shower.

 Benefits of Exfoliation

 Your body sloughs off dead skin cells naturally.
 Technically, you don't need to exfoliate, but it does speed up the process.
-Exfoliating also amps up the skin's ability to absorb body creams and oils.
+Exfoliating also amps up the skin's ability to absorb your skincare products.
 Otherwise, you risk products just sitting on top of a layer of dead skin cells.
 That doesn't sound like a good use of your favorite body oil at all.

 Bonus: If you're proactive about exfoliating regularly in the shower, you might reduce some of the dust pollutants in your house.

 Body Products for Exfoliating